daronphang/programming-resources/golang/databases/overview.md

 }
 ```

-### Accessing the Database
+### Accessing the database

-sql.Open() does not establish any connections to the databaese, but simply prepares the DB abstraction for later use.
+sql.Open() does not establish any connections to the database, but simply prepares the DB abstraction for later use.
 Use db.Ping() to check if the DB is available and accessible.

 For Golang, **the sql.DB object is designed to be long-lived**, and shouldn't open and closeDB frequently.
 Instead, create one DB object for each distinct database and keep it until the program is done i.e. make it available globally and keep it open.